Leasehold vs. Freehold – why are the conveyancing legal fees different?

 - As simpler ownership contracts are involved there are fewer complexities to manage.
 This means that my team spends less time on these matters, and additional conveyancing fees are less likely.

 The advice of our award-winning Residential Conveyancing team is, always check the status of a property before you buy or sell.
 This will prepare you for any extra time or cost which might come your way when buying or selling.
-Our team take great pride in offering a commercial, diligent, top quality service, making the sale and purchase process is as seamless as possible.
+Our team take great pride in offering a commercial, diligent, top quality service, making sure the sale and purchase process is as seamless as possible.

 If you need any specific advice, or have any questions about leasehold or freehold property (or a leasehold extension – which can be tricky to navigate), please get in touch with our Operations Manager, Corinne Vaughan.
 Please send me an email or give me a call.
 Otherwise, please message the Residential Conveyancing team who are happy to help you.